Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 The center will provide breakfast for all children in attendance at the time of service.
 Lunch will be served daily.
 A mid-afternoon snack will also be served to all children in attendance.

-The following is a list of foods that will not be offered to children under the age of four years: hot dogs, grapes, nuts, popcorn, raw peas, hard pretzels, spoonfuls of peanut butter, or chunks of raw carrots.
+The following is a list of foods that will not be offered to children under the age of four years: hot dogs, grapes, nuts, popcorn, raw peas, hard pretzels, spoons of peanut butter, or chunks of raw carrots.
 We only service 100% juice at the center, and infants are limited to no more than four ounces per child daily.

 The center is peanut and nut free.